gabrielgt/EvergineDocs/manual/graphics/low_level_api/buffer.md

 ## Creation

-To create a buffer first you need to construct the BufferDescription struct, it contains the following list of properties:
+To create a buffer, first you need to create the BufferDescription struct:

 ```csharp